TheMntnKing/ai-mafia-league/docs/03_system_design.md

 - Summarized history of previous rounds
 - Their own memory/belief state from previous turns

+The engine packages these into a prompt via the ContextBuilder.
+The PlayerAgent passes that prompt to the provider, which returns a raw action output dict.
+The PlayerAgent validates it and wraps it into `PlayerResponse` with updated memory.

 **Processing they do:**
 - Update beliefs based on new information
 - Reason about suspicions, alliances, threats